SReznikov/mitriiah/README.md

 In order to select desired atoms to be outputted as an index, select the atom in the atoms selection window and press 'v'.
 To remove from your selections press 'b'.

 To output the atom seletionspress 'p'.
 A new .ndx file containing only the group of selected atoms will also be created.
 You can copy and paste the contents to your already existing index file.

+The ranges feature is linked to 'by point' feature; if you have points chosen already, and you select range so that the points are within the range, the atoms will be affected - e.g. deleting CA in a range will delete CA from list if the point is falling within.

 ### Quick Guide: